Residence permit for upper secondary school studies for those who have applied for asylum

 Test whether you meet the requirements

-The Swedish Migration Agency has created a guide where you can test whether you are able to obtain a residence permit for upper secondary school studies.
+The Swedish Migration Agency has created a guide where you can test whether you meet the requirements to be granted a residence permit for upper secondary school studies.

 How to apply